SystemsApproach/book/congestion/avoidance.rst

 BBR also introduces new mechanisms to improve performance, including packet pacing, bandwidth probing, and RTT probing.
 Packet pacing spaces the packets based on the estimate of the available bandwidth.
-This eliminates bursts and unnecessary queueing, which results in a better feedback signal.
+This eliminates bursts and unnecessary queuing, which results in a better feedback signal.
 BBR also periodically increases its rate, thereby probing the available bandwidth.
 Similarly, BBR periodically decreases its rate, thereby probing for a new minimum RTT.
 The RTT probing